create3000/x_ite/docs/_posts/components/Interpolation/CoordinateInterpolator.md

 CoordinateInterpolator generates a series of Coordinate values that can be ROUTEd to a `<Coordinate>` node's 'point' attribute or another Vector3FloatArray attribute.

-The CoordinateInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The CoordinateInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy